 Beyond these examples

-These snippets focus on specific IAMMember features: single-member role grants and time-based access with IAM Conditions.
+These snippets focus on specific IAMMember features: single-member role grants and time-based access expiration.
 They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as GCP organizations with numeric IDs, and user accounts, service accounts, or groups to grant access to.
-They focus on granting access to individual members rather than managing complete policies.
+The examples require pre-existing infrastructure such as a GCP organization with numeric ID, and user accounts, service accounts, or groups to grant access to.
+They focus on granting individual member access rather than managing complete IAM policies.

-To keep things focused, common IAM patterns are omitted, including:
+To keep things focused, common organization IAM patterns are omitted, including:

 These omissions are intentional: the goal is to illustrate how IAMMember grants are wired, not provide drop-in access control modules.
 See the Organizations IAMMember resource reference for all available configuration options.